Tara-1022/Conways-Game-of-Life/README.md

 # Conway's Game of Life (again)

-An interactive page to play around with patterns in Conway's game of Life
+An interactive page to play around with patterns in Conway's game of Life.

+Note: set up a live server before running (used a VSCode extension)